valuhaka/dass21fi/README.md

 	- plot the formation of the final samples in the two cohorts

 11. table1.R
-	- generate Table 1 of the participants SES variables
+	- generate Table 1 of the participants' SES variables

 ### Subscripts